Dudley Observatory: Schenectady (1977–2019)

+Museum of Innovation and Science (2015–2019)

+Recently, the observatory has evolved from a research facility to an educational foundation.
+In 2015 in moved to the Museum of Innovation and Science in Schenectady.
+In 2018, ground was broken for an observatory located on the grounds of the museum which would have marked the first time Dudley would serve as a working observatory in almost 40 years.

+Roger Bacon Hall, Siena University, Loudonville (2019–present)

-The Observatory has evolved from a research to an educational foundation.
-In 2019, the archival collection was donated to the New York State archives, which had the resources to catalog and preserve the Observatory's documents.
+In 2019, the Dudley Observatory moved to the grounds of Siena University in Loudonville, N.Y.
+At the same time, the archival collection was donated to the New York State Archives, which had the resources to catalog and preserve the Observatory's documents.
 A collection of scientific hardware, including a Brashear refracting telescope and equatorial mount, were donated to the New York State Museum in Albany.
 The Dudley Observatory maintains a collection of rare books including first editions by Galileo and Copernicus.
-As part of its efforts to enhance its outreach capabilities, in late 2019 the Dudley Observatory moved to Siena College in nearby Loudonville, N.Y.